Books and podcasts ultimate guide blog cover image. Helen's book shelf with plants, headphones and a lego unicorn!

 I LOVE a good podcast.
 And I do enjoy losing myself in a good book.
 The chance to learn and experience new things should never be underestimated.

-Like many people I used to commute to work.
+Like many people, I used to commute to work.
 I had quite a few different jobs before going self-employed and I freelanced for a few years too.
 I always hated the commute.
 Manchester trams pre-covid were rammed.
 Many mornings I’d have to wait for 2 or 3 to pass while I shuffled to the front of the platform to get on one.
 And the crush on the tram was at times unbearable.
 One year, the job I had required me to drive 1 or 2 times per week Birmingham down the M6 which would take anywhere from 2 to 4 hours each way.
 It was – quite frankly – grim.
 However, it did allow me a lot of time to listen to podcasts and read books (obviously I wasn’t reading when I was driving!).
 When I was freelancing, lunch breaks were almost always spent reading.

-So in an effort to inspire me to read and listen to more – and to give you the opportunity to benefit from that too – I asked our wonderful newsletter subscribers for their recommendations.
+To inspire me to read and listen to more – and to give you the opportunity to benefit from that too – I asked our wonderful newsletter subscribers for their recommendations.
 I’ve added a few of mine too.
 And I want this list to GROW so if there is something you think absolutely should be on this list that isn’t yet, pop me a quick email telling me what we should all be reading or listening to and why.

 So here goes…